omiete01/aws_cf/README.md

 # 🌐 Highly Available Web App on AWS with CloudFormation

 Deploy a secure, resilient "Hello World" web application on AWS using **Infrastructure as Code (IaC)** with **AWS CloudFormation**.
-This template provisions a complete, production-ready architecture—including VPC, public/private subnets, NAT Gateway, Application Load Balancer, and Auto Scaling Group—all in a single stack.
+This template provisions a complete, production-ready architecture.
+This includes VPC, public/private subnets, NAT Gateway, Application Load Balancer, and Auto Scaling Group, all in a single stack.
+You can read the article [here](https://omiete-projects.hashnode.dev/aws-cloudformation-how-to-ensure-high-availability-for-your-application).

 > ✨ **Fully automated.
 One-click deploy.
 One-click destroy.**